GaiaNet-AI/docs/versioned_docs/version-1.0.0/user-guide/apps/zed.md

 ![](zed-03.png)

-Since we are using a free public Gaia node, you can use any API key in the OpenAI section at the bottom of the screen.
-For example, you can enter `GAIA`.
+Get your Gaia API key from [here](https://docs.gaianet.ai/getting-started/authentication).

 Now, we have everything ready.